Code-Institute-Submissions/wasim-eb-battleships_AprResub/README.md

 - The programming language Python was used.

 [Python random library:](https://docs.python.org/3/library/random.html)
-- random.randint was used to generate random integer numbers in the game.
+- random.randint was used to generate random integer numbers to place the computer's ships in the game.

 [GitHub:](https://github.com/)
 - GitHub was used to store the projects code after being pushed from Git.